 Quick Summary: In today’s tech world, numerous websites are accessed every day for various reasons.
 Unfortunately, sometimes you may face challenges on the website that are clunky and bothersome to use.
 The poorly optimized websites may contain multiple issues and errors, including browser incompatibilities, slow loading time, etc. But we think that there may be some back-end issues that affect the website performance, but have you ever wondered if front-end issues may also slow down your performance.
-In this blog, we’re going to know about the useful techniques you can use to improve your website performance, be it front-end or back-end.
+In this blog, we’re going to know about the useful tips, techniques and ways to improve website performance, be it front-end or back-end.

 Table of Index

-Before we start to optimize your website’s performance, it’s essential to set a goal for where you want it to be.
+Before we start on how to optimize website performance, it’s essential to set a goal for where you want it to be.
 That can be difficult for you if you’re not aware of what acceptable page speed is.

 As per the Google’s latest guidelines, the faster your website loads, the higher the chances are to achieve favourble results, and improve your conversion rate.

 That’s the main reason why website optimization is the most crucial aspect for any website owner.
-Here we’re going to measure your website performance and the tips that help increase website loading speed by optimizing your website’s back-end and front-end because front-end issues are equally important as back-end.
+Here we’re going to discuss tips & tricks to improve website performance that help increase website loading speed by optimizing your website’s back-end and front-end because front-end issues are equally important as back-end.

 So, let’s get started!